voceconnect/voce-post-meta/README.md

 #### Selection
 * `dropdown` - A dropdown select field.
 * `radio` - Radio button selection field.
+* `checkbox` - Checkbox input field for on/off toggling.

-Both selection fields expect an `options` argument passed into the options array.
+The `dropdown` and `radio` fields expect an `options` argument passed into the options array.
 The options should be an array of `$value => $label` pairs.

+This field is optional for the `checkbox` field; utilizing it will allow for multiple checkboxes under the same field and will cause the value to save as an array.

+Additionally, for `radio` fields and `checkbox` fields that use the `options` argument, an `item_container` argument is available to specify the HTML tag used to wrap the individual items.
+The only currently allowed values are `div` (default) and `span`.

 #### Misc
 * `hidden` A hidden input field for saving meta outside of user control.
-* `checkbox` - Checkbox input field for on/off toggling.

 ### Standard Field Options